Mohamed Ihattaren: Loan to Ajax

-On 12 January 2022 it was reported that Ihattaren was working on his fitness with Gerald Vanenburg in order to facilitate a re-entry into professional football.
+On 12 January 2022, it was reported that Ihattaren was working on his fitness with Gerald Vanenburg in order to facilitate a re-entry into professional football.
 Initial reports speculated a return to his hometown club FC Utrecht.
 On 30 January it was confirmed that Ajax had loaned him from Juventus for one year with an option to buy set at €2 million.
 On 11 March, after still having not made his debut for the club, manager Erik ten Hag expressed his disappointment with Ihattaren's physical improvement in recent weeks: "If you can't run, it ends there".

 On 1 April, Ihattaren first appeared for Jong Ajax, AFC Ajax's youth team competing in the Eerste Divisie league, in a 0–0 draw against NAC Breda, which marked his first competitive game in almost a year.
 Three days later, Ihattaren played his first game with Jong Ajax as a starter and scored a goal against TOP Oss, helping his side win 4–1.
 On 17 April, Ihattaren debuted for the first team during the 2022 KNVB Cup Final loss against PSV, his former team, coming on as a substitute in the 86th minute.
-On 25 April, he scored an hat-trick in ten minutes in Jong Ajax's 6–1 win against VVV-Venlo.
+On 25 April, he scored a hat-trick in ten minutes in Jong Ajax's 6–1 win against VVV-Venlo.

 On 31 October 2022, Ajax notified Juventus of their intention not to exercise the purchase option on Ihattaren's contract, his loan being set to expire on 3 January 2023.

+Samsunspor

+On 28 July 2023, Ihattaren mutually rescinded his contract with Juventus, thus becoming a free agent without having played a single game with the Bianconeri.

+On 1 August 2023, Ihattaren signed a four-year contract with recently-promoted Turkish Süper Lig club Samsunspor.
+However, two days later, the move fell through due to unacceptable demands and Samsunspor walked away from the deal.

+Slavia Prague

+On 4 December 2023, Ihattaren joined Czech First League club Slavia Prague, signing a one-year contract with an optional three-year extension.
+On 30 January 2024, Slavia announced on Twitter that following a pre-season camp in Portugal Ihattaren will join their reserve team, where he will continue work on his physical condition.

+On 31 March 2024, Ihattaren's contract was terminated by mutual consent having failed to make an appearance for the club.